Islam-hady9/Islam-Abdelhady-Resume/README.md

 # Experience

+**Programming Educational Content Creator for Kids and Teens using Python language**

+Tweet Kod  |  2024.03 – Present

+I create programming educational content for kids and teens in the Python language.
+I am responsible for the practical application of the ideas that were explained and setting questions after each unit (quiz) and the graduation project for the courses.

 **Programming & AI Instructor**

 Future kids & Codemy  |  2024.01 – Present

 I work as a Programming & AI Instructor for children from 6 to 20 years old.
 I teach them programming in different programming languages such as Scratch and Python.
 I also teach them artificial intelligence.

 **Director of Research & Development Committee**

 ACM Assiut University Student Chapter  |  2023.10 – Present

 **Machine Learning Instructor**

 Student Union of the Faculty of Computers and Information - Assiut University  |  2023.9 – 2023.11

 I taught a Machine Learning course in cooperation with the Student Union of the Faculty of Computers and Information - Assiut University, and I explained the following: